OpenVZ/vzkernel/Documentation/filesystems/vfs.rst

 	object.
 The pages are consecutive in the page cache and are locked.
 The implementation should decrement the page refcount after starting I/O on each page.
 Usually the page will be unlocked by the I/O completion handler.
-If the filesystem decides to stop attempting I/O before reaching the end of the readahead window, it can simply return.
-The caller will decrement the page refcount and unlock the remaining pages for you.
+The set of pages are divided into some sync pages followed by some async pages, rac->ra->async_size gives the number of async pages.
+The filesystem should attempt to read all sync pages but may decide to stop once it reaches the async pages.
+If it does decide to stop attempting I/O, it can simply return.
+The caller will remove the remaining pages from the address space, unlock them and decrement the page refcount.
 Set PageUptodate if the I/O completes successfully.
 Setting PageError on any page will be ignored; simply unlock the page if an I/O error occurs.

-``readpages``
-	called by the VM to read pages associated with the address_space object.
-This is essentially just a vector version of readpage.
-	Instead of just one page, several pages are requested. readpages is only used for read-ahead, so read errors are ignored.
-If anything goes wrong, feel free to give up.
-	This interface is deprecated and will be removed by the end of 2020; implement readahead instead.

 ``write_begin``
 	Called by the generic buffered write code to ask the filesystem